Minimalist Wardrobe: How to Express Yourself With Less

 Start with what you have and need.

-Clear your schedule, put on your favorite pump-up music, and dive into that closet of yours.
+Clear your schedule, put on your favorite pump-up music, and dive into that soon to be minimalist closet of yours.

 Think of your wardrobe like food.

 One of the best ways to minimize and preserve food at home is by looking at what’s in the refrigerator before we head to the grocery store with a grumbling belly.